AudrenThibault/root-drum-machine/README.md

 This project is the next level of a project realised by Tolmdyn, available here : https://github.com/tolmdyn/gba-drum.
 A lot of thank's to him to let me used his sequencer for my project.

-it was at first for gameboy advance, but it's now for nintendo ds, using the aventage of screen buttons for more instant accessible options.
+it was at first for gameboy advance, but it's now for nintendo ds, using the advantage of screen buttons for more instant accessible options.

 # Manual :